MA ReligionFind a programme

-Students who complete this MA programme have taken up many different careers in areas such as academic research, social work, banking and industry, counselling and teaching, design, journalism, film and the arts.
+Students who complete this MA programme have taken up many different careers in areas such as academic research, social work, banking and industry, counselling and teaching, research, design, journalism, advertising, film and the arts.

 These deadline dates have been set to allow you time to obtain your visa and arrive to start your programme on time.

 Early application recommended; places may fill before our deadlines.

 Find out more about studying with us or request a prospectus.

 For questions regarding study and admission contact our Enquiries Team Phone: +44 (0) 117 394 1649 Email: email@example.com

 Find out how to attend one of our upcoming online events.

 REF 2014 results

 - 45% of research is internationally excellent (3*)